-6. Humidifier treatment
+6. Humidifier Treatment

-A good air humidifier can reduce these symptoms by introducing more moisture into the air.
-Humidifiers are also helpful for dogs with respiratory allergy symptoms by moisturizing mucus membranes and making air easier to breathe.
+A good air humidifier can reduce these symptoms by introducing moisture into the air.
+Humidifiers are also helpful for dogs with respiratory allergy symptoms because they moisturize mucus membranes and make it air easier for a dog to breathe.

-7. Regular grooming
+7. Regular Grooming

 8. Cough Medication

 Suppressing a dog’s cough will result in less respiratory discomfort and a better quality of life.
-Be careful, however, even veterinary cough treatments can have side effects and their use should be monitored closely.
+Be careful, however, because even veterinary cough treatments can have side effects and their use should be monitored closely.

-Treating Winter Allergies in Dogs
+4 Best Treatments for Winter Allergies in Dogs

 1. Allergy Shots